amadrzyk/Limited-Infection/README.md

 and clicking "add Jar".
 This will add the required graph libraries as classpath variables for the project to run.

 ## Future Addition
-A potential future addition would be to implement an exact infection using the ```A*``` algorithm.
+A potential future implementation would be to use the ```A*``` algorithm (or a better heuristic) to model an exact infection.
 The program could then search through every "class" until it finds one that satisfies the conditions required, and infects the entire connected component.

 Thank you for reviewing my project, and if you have any questions or issues with running the project, please let me know and I would be happy to help!